Whether you want to take a course, earn a certificate, or work toward a degree, Harvard Extension School has options for

 Browse our fall, January, and spring on-campus and online classes.

 Reviews are in: 98 percent of recent survey respondents report they are satisfied with the quality of courses, and 97 percent reported that they are satisfied with the quality of instructors.

-Interested in short, noncredit courses?
-See the professional development programs offered by the Division of Continuing Education.
+Interested in short, noncredit management courses?
+See professional development programs offered by the Division of Continuing Education.

 Undergraduate and graduate degrees

-As one of 13 schools at Harvard University, Harvard Extension School has degrees that allow you to enhance professional skills, prepare for a new career, or pursue intellectual inquiry for personal enrichment.
+As one of 13 degree-granting institutions at Harvard University, Harvard Extension School has degrees that allow you to enhance professional skills, prepare for a new career, or pursue intellectual inquiry for personal enrichment.

 - Undergraduate degrees and graduate liberal arts degree programs combine a classic curriculum with opportunities for practical training and applied knowledge, priming you for success in academic and professional arenas.

 - Graduate professional degrees provide focused study in preparation for careers in a variety of competitive fields.

 Graduates of the Extension School get to participate in the Harvard graduation ceremony, led by President Faust.
 You can see a video of past graduates getting their degrees conferred on the Harvard campus.

 Instructors from the Harvard University and Greater Boston communities bring scholarly expertise and real-world experience to on-campus and online classes.
 You study with: